 Digital therapeutic software uses different methods to help treat patients and medical conditions.
 It is typically used via mobile devices (i.e. smartphones and tablets) and is beginning to integrate into Electronic Medical Records software systems and become more patient-centric.
 The popularity of digital therapeutics can only be expected to rise as they start to meet industry requirements and clinical trials continue to be published.

-Whilst many electronic medical records software systems facilitate better accuracy and efficiency, human error is not completely eradicated.
+While many electronic medical records software systems facilitate better accuracy and efficiency, human error is not completely eradicated.
 Error prevention is something that is not currently addressed properly in EMR and EHR software.
 In previous years, it was common to blame handwriting for inaccurate paper prescriptions – however, even with computers, relying too much on them can be dangerous.
 In one instance, a 16-year-old patient was prescribed 38 tablets of medicine (in 2013), which resulted in an overdose.
-Currently, Electronic Medical Records (EMR) Software developers are developing solutions, such as decluttering physician notification centers to allow more time to be spent with patients and reduce distractions
+Currently, Electronic Medical Records (EMR) Software developers are developing solutions, such as decluttering physician notification centers to allow more time to be spent with patients and reduce distractions.

 Presently with Electronic Health Records software systems, being able to easily process large amounts of data can prove to be quite a hassle.
 Current generations of EMR systems still seem behind and dated in terms of UI and ease of use.
 However, this is beginning to change as more EMR vendors have begun providing updated UI in their EHR software solutions to facilitate easier data access to electronic health records.